PetabyteBrain/BlackberryPi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 For getting a good start it is best if you buy or install the following prerequisites and installations.
-Additionaly for the customization it is easiest if you have access to a 3D-printer.
+Additionally for the customization it is easiest if you have access to a 3D-printer.

 ### Prerequisites